-Role Safeguarding Responsibility Ensure that safeguarding is on team meeting agendas & that they provide staff with the chance to develop knowledge regarding safeguarding & to feedback on any concerns.
+Role Safeguarding Responsibility Ensure that they have an excellent knowledge of safe recruitment processes &amp; that all staff and volunteers in their service have been suitably recruited &amp; there is evidence of this.
+Deliver safeguarding training for staff, students &amp; volunteers.
+Attend relevant training as outlined in the Safeguarding training plan &amp; cascade training &amp; information to staff in their services.
+Ensure that safeguarding is on team meeting agendas &amp; that they provide staff with the chance to develop knowledge regarding safeguarding &amp; to feedback on any concerns.
 Support staff to record and escalate concerns and incidents, developing a robust system for reporting and monitoring.
-Report quarterly to the R&QC incidents, concerns, lessons learned, themes and actions taken to mitigate risk.
+Report quarterly to the R&amp;QC incidents, concerns, lessons learned, themes and actions taken to mitigate risk.
 Liaise and escalate with external agencies as required.